Island Special Constabulary Force: Hat

 The hat for the ranks of Constables to Inspector was:

 Black hat, with blue stripes around the top.

 The hat for the ranks of Assistant Commander to Commandant was:

 Black hat, with black stripes around the top.

 Training

 Recruit of the Island Special Constabulary Force were trained at the Jamaica Police Academy Up park Camp, Kingston 5.
 Firearm and Tactical training is done at Jamaica Police Academy Twichenham Park, Spanish Town, St. Catherine.
 Recruits would undergo the minimum of at least 20 weeks basic training, where there will be given 2 examinations along with 12 practicals.
 Recruits had to be successful in examinations given in order to graduate.

-Students would undergo one week practicomm by visiting various stations and courts to get a knowledge of the job.
+Students would undergo one week practicum by visiting various stations and courts to get a knowledge of the job.

 The Island Special Constabulary force had a clearly defined Basic Training Syllabus, which demands the highest level of discipline, integrity, ethics and professionalism.